-In this installment of our State of Music series, we asked Sean Hozumi, Co-Founder and Sr. Director of Advertising Operations at MAX, to share his predictions for 2022.
+In this installment of our State of Music series, we asked Sean Hozumi, Co-Founder, Head of Media, & Sr. Director, Advertising Operations at MAX, to share his predictions for 2022.
 Sean talks about privacy, platforms, and why context matters.

 Are there any predictions about music/marketing/social/tech that have been on your mind going into 2022?

 "It’s an interesting time in the world of marketing, tech, social, digital, publishing, data, privacy.
 There’s a conflicting battle between marketers, government, and publishers, all vying for different objectives.
 The success of any publisher, brand, platform, etc. will depend on how they grow and change (or don’t) with all of the external changes."

 With new privacy laws, it’s harder to track how you’re performing and harder to target and understand efficacy – how will that affect the relevance of certain publishers?
 And just campaigns in general?

 "Publishers will continue to shift the onus to advertisers to tell if things (campaigns) are working.
 Even outside of privacy laws, tech companies are prioritizing privacy, so a lot of old measures of success are no longer valid.
 The new iOS15 has a mail privacy feature that Apple users can toggle on that will never share their email address with anyone.
 Basically, when this is turned on, Apple Mail auto-opens any received items using an Apple-generated email address and then sends those emails to the end receiver from that Apple generated address.
 This means that every email received registers as “opened.”
 This bogus data from upfront activity skews performance, skews open rate, and affects optimization.
 In order to track performance, you need to go into lower funnel activity, need to look at things like clickthroughs, conversions, site visits.
 We’ll continue to see more responsibility pushed onto advertisers to figure out what you’re doing right and how you’re performing."